msfjarvis/msfjarvis.dev/content/posts/improvements-to-inline-classes-in-kotlin-1430.md

 }
 ```

 On Kotlin 1.4.20, this will fail to compile with `Inline class cannot have an initializer block`.
-Being able to check values going into `inline` classes is valuable because ultimately most of us will be wrapping primitive types into these classes and will frequently have restrictions on what is valid.
+This change is valuable because ultimately most of us will be wrapping primitive types into these classes and will frequently have restrictions on what is valid, so being able to validate is extremely helpful to catch invalid values early.

 ### Primary constructor can be made non-public